mqttblebulb/govee_btled/README.md

 ```

 # Usage
-The wrapper uses [pygatt](https://github.com/peplin/pygatt) to interface with Bluetooth and requires root permissions.
+The wrapper uses pydbus and bluez to emulate functionality originally in pygatt to interface with Bluetooth and requires root permissions. pydbus and bluez arer included in the module bluezdbus.py included as part of this wrapper.

 See `__main__.py` for a full example in action.